fjp/CarND-Path-Planning-Project/README.md

 ## Conclusion
 The resulting path planner works, but not perfectly.
 It is able to drive more than 5 miles without incident.
 Most problems were observed with leading vehicles that change lanes instantly.
 Another area which requires improvement is lane changes over two lanes.
-Somtimes, such lane changes resulted in violating the maximum allowed acceleration.
+Sometimes, such lane changes resulted in violating the maximum allowed acceleration.
 Therefore, instead of a using a spline, a jerk minimizing trajectory should be used and a cost function to penalize high accelerations.
-For a better debugging experience and to improve the planner, the traffic situations need to be repeatable and the simulation shoudl stop while stopping at a break point.
+For a better debugging experience and to improve the planner, the traffic situations need to be repeatable and the simulation should stop while stopping at a break point.

 ![Simulator](pathplanning.png)